 Doctor Who aired on private stations, NHK and cable networks such as Channel Ginga.

 Tom Baker stories (in English) also aired in Japan on the Armed Forces Network in 1986 – see the separate profile for that cable station.

-The principal language is Japanese; although a lot of the television aired in English, especially broadcasts on cable channels.
+The principal language is Japanese.
+Most programming was dubbed into Japanese, but some also aired in English, especially those broadcast on cable channels.